garfix/richard/tests/integration/schank/README.md

 ## Data structures

-* Script: representation of a stereotyped situation
+* Script: representation of a stereotyped situation (SAM)
-* Sketchy script
+* Sketchy script: a script that focuses on key points (FRUMP)
-* Goal: a desired state of affairs
+* Goal: a desired state of affairs (PAM)
-* Plan: a way of accomplishing s goal
+* Plan: a way of accomplishing s goal (PAM)
-* Planning structure: delta act, package, sigma state
+* Planning structure: delta act, package, sigma state (Talespin)
-* Object primitive
+* Object primitive (OPUS)
-* Theme: drives, attitudes, social roles. the origin of goals (ex: hunger)
+* Theme: drives, attitudes, social roles. the origin of goals (ex: hunger). a collection of goals
-* Affect
+* Frame: integration of earlier data structures like scripts, plans and goals (FAUSTUS)
-* Frame (see FAUSTUS): integration of earlier data structures like scripts, plans and goals
+* Case: a case is a script-like plan: planning is done by modifying previous cases (CELIA and other CBR systems)
-* Case: a case is a script-like plan: planning is done by modifying previous cases
+- Plot Unit: representation of a plot twist in the story plot (ex: SUCCESS, RESOLUTION; HIDDEN BLESSING); each plot unit is a configuration of Affect States (Plot Unit)
-- Plot Unit
+* Affect State: positive or negative, the attitude of an agent toward a situation (Plot Unit)
 - Story grammar ("Once upon a time")
 - Story point
 * MOP: Memory Organization Packet, representation of an abstracted event
-* S-MOP: Simple MOP, defines part of a simple story
+* S-MOP: Simple MOP, defines part of a simple story (IPP)
 * I-MOP: an episode over a longer period of time, with a well-defined goal
 * E-MOP: episodal MOP (CYRUS)
 * sub-MOP: a specialization of another MOP
 * spec-MOP: specialized MOP
-* AUs (Action Units)
+* AU: Action Unit (IPP)
 * TOP: Thematic Organization Packet; defined in terms of goal situations
-* TAU: Thematic Abstraction Unit (in BORIS)
+* TAU: Thematic Abstraction Unit (BORIS)

 ## General papers

-Note: read Schank's books and papers to get a phenomenological account of the subject.
+Note: read Schank's books and papers to get a phenomenological/psychological account of the subject.
 Technical details are mainly found in the PhD thesises of his students.

 Reading and memory organization: an introduction into MOPs - Schank (1979) Conceptual dependency and its descendants - Lytinen (1992)